keybase/client/shared/images/iconfont/README.md

 ## Phase 1: Update svgs
 - Go to the Icon font zeplin sheet (https://zpl.io/pbL9pM2)
-- Export all the icons to this folderl
+- Export all the icons to this folder
   - On the right panel you can click the assets tab and download all SVGs into this folder.
   - Delete all non-icon font svgs from that folder (anything thats not 'kb-iconfont-.*')